Garbage, large item and yard waste collection

 Regular collection runs on all statutory holidays except Christmas Day and New Year's Day.
 Collection will be delayed one day for the remainder of the week following these two statutory holidays.

 Please note: Hazardous material cannot be collected curbside.
-Please refer to our Unique and Unusual Items list for disposal and preparation information.
+Please refer to the Waste Whiz to search for disposal and preparation information.

 Residents in Cambridge, Kitchener, and Waterloo receive the following services: